Force 10 from Navarone (film): Plot

-Far from camp, Maritza kills the Germans, revealing herself to be a partisan and the person who hid the explosives.
-She directs Mallory and Barnsby towards the partisan camp under the command of her father, Major Petrovich.
-Mallory and Barnsby escape and meet a patrol of real Yugoslav partisans led by Lescovar, who has gained Petrovich's trust.
-Mallory and Barnsby are taken to the camp, which lies near a hydroelectric dam.
-An arch bridge spanning the river ravine is set to be used by a German force for an impending assault on the partisans, who have been unable to destroy the bridge.
-Barnsby reveals that the bridge is Force 10's target.
+Far from camp, Maritza kills the Germans and reveals she is a partisan and hid the explosives.
+She directs Mallory and Barnsby towards a camp commanded by her father, Major Petrovich.
+Mallory and Barnsby meet another partisan patrol led by Lescovar.
+They're taken to their camp near a hydroelectric dam.
+An arch bridge spanning the river ravine will be used by German forces for an impending assault on the partisans, who are unable to destroy the bridge.
+Barnsby reveals the bridge is actually Force 10's assigned target.

-Mallory convinces Petrovich to mount a rescue mission of demolitions expert Miller, using Lescovar and Marko, a loyal partisan.
-The four re-enter the camp at night, with Mallory and Barnsby posing as captives, and Lescovar and Marko disguised as Chetniks.
-Drazak discovers that Maritza must have helped Miller and Mallory escape, and begins beating her viciously.
-Schroeder and Reynolds are killed in a gun battle, but the others escape with a badly beaten Maritza and the recovered explosives.

-Miller reveals that the bridge is impregnable, which Barnsby refuses to accept.
-Mallory hits upon the idea of destroying the upstream dam, to use the sudden onrush of millions of gallons of water to destroy the bridge.
-A night-time air drop is arranged to replace Force 10's lost supplies, but Lescovar, revealed to be the saboteur, calls in German planes to stop the drop.
-Maritza catches Lescovar in the act, but he kills her before she can warn the others, and German planes bomb the illuminated drop zone, killing numerous partisans.
+Mallory convinces Petrovich to rescue demolitions expert Miller, and along with Lescovar and Marko they infiltrate the Chetnik camp disguised as Chetniks escorting captives.
+Drazak discovers that Maritza must have helped Miller and Mallory escape and beats her.
+Schroeder and Reynolds are killed in a gun battle, but the others escape with a badly hurt Maritza and the explosives.
+Miller assesses the explosives as too weak to destroy the solidly built bridge.
+Mallory suggests destroying the upstream dam in order to destroy the bridge.
+An air resupply is arranged, but Lescovar calls for German planes to intercept it.
+Maritza discovers Lescovar's treachery but he kills her before she can warn the others and German planes bomb the drop zone.